tarwn/lessthandot-hugo/blogs/content/posts/2013-06-10-sharepoint-2013-bi-part-8.md

 ---
 <p style="text-align: justify;">
   After configuring SharePoint in the <a href="/index.php/DataMgmt/business-intelligence-1/sharepoint-2013-bi-part-7">part 7</a>, we will now verify if the configuration was successful and if everything works correctly.
 The verification process is described in the following MSDN article: <a href="http://msdn.microsoft.com/en-us/library/hh231684.aspx">Verify a PowerPivot for SharePoint Installation</a>.
-First of all let’s start by verifying the site level integration.
+First of all let's start by verifying the site level integration.
 Navigate to our newly created PowerPivot site, <a href="http://sp2013bi/">http://sp2013bi</a>.
 </p>

 <p style="text-align: justify;">